Vluuks/AndroidPractice/Week1/Lab/README.md

 ➡️ *Exercise 2.1:* *Go to the editor on the right and look at the file `StudentTest.java` This file contains the `main` method, the point of entry of the program (just like we are used to in C!).
 The main method needs to be contained in a class as well, which we have called `StudentTest`.*

 From this main method, we can access the `Student` class and create instances of it, as well as invoke the methods contained within the student class through the references we created before.
-Essentially, this is where the action happens most of the time.
+Essentially, this main method is where the action happens most of the time.
 If you want to make changes to the contents of the `Student` class itself, this should of course be done inside that class instead!

 To start, verify that the source code works by compiling and running `StudentTest.java`.